meta00/vital_sqi/README.md

+# vital_sqi: A python package for signal quality control of physiological signals

+# Description
+- SQI indexes.
-# ECG and PPG SQI analyses
+- QC pipeline for ECG and PPG.
 ## PPG
 1. Data format